forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/perf-enhancements.md

 lang: en
 ---

 The Apex, Deploy and Retrieve commands are in the process of moving to a new architecture.
-These commands have been rearchitected into independent Typescript libraries and CLI plugins.
-This is part of our larger effort to break up the salesforce-alm plug-in.
+These commands have been rearchitected into independent Typescript libraries and CLI plugins as part of our larger effort to break up the salesforce-alm plugin.
 [You can read more about that in this blog post](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021.html).
 There’s many great benefits to this effort and one of the best is better performance.
-Especially for single file deploys & retrieves, you should notice a significant performance gain when using the latest architecture.
+For single file deploys and retrieves, you'll likely notice a significant performance gain when using the latest architecture.

 ## Execution Process & Status